jasminapegan/Antonyms/README.md

 or write to one of scripts that end with _main.py_ and then execute script.

 ## SOURCES
-Getting data again from sources is possible, but source files are not provided here.
+Extracting data again from sources is possible, but I do not provide source files.

 Synonym sources:
 * [SloWNet database](https://www.clarin.si/repository/xmlui/handle/11356/1026)